-- coordinated assessment activities among core programs and other state plan partners to match client services with client needs while reducing duplication of effort - the development of local agreements on the funding of supportive services for individuals with barriers to employment (depending upon program eligibility) so as to help eligible individuals complete training and education programs, especially "Regional Sector Pathways" programs and "earn and learn" programs aligned to local and regional labor market needs - the development of local agreements to recruit and serve out-of-school youth with barriers to employment in "Regional Sector Pathways" and "earn and learn" programs that increase the likelihood of placement in middle skills jobs in demand occupations - the development of partnerships with programs specifically designed to serve out of school youth, including charter schools that operate under Education Code Section 47612.1(a) - coordinated funding of job readiness training, job placement, and labor exchange services to reduce duplication of effort by programs that provide similar services - placement of AJCC staff directly on community college campuses to strengthen the partnership between community colleges and Local Boards so as to facilitate coordination of job readiness training, job placement, and labor exchange services that benefit students completing CTE coursework
+- coordinated assessment activities among core programs and other state plan partners to match client services with client needs while reducing duplication of effort - the development of local agreements on the funding of supportive services for individuals with barriers to employment (depending upon program eligibility) so as to help eligible individuals complete training and education programs, especially "Regional Sector Pathways" programs and "earn and learn" programs aligned to local and regional labor market needs - the development of local agreements to recruit and serve out-of-school youth with barriers to employment in "Regional Sector Pathways" and "earn and learn" programs that increase the likelihood of placement in middle skills jobs in demand occupations - the development of partnerships with programs specifically designed to serve out of school youth, including charter schools that operate under Education Code Section 47612.1(a) - coordinated funding of job readiness training, job placement, and labor exchange services to reduce duplication of effort by programs that provide similar services - placement of AJCC staff directly on community college campuses to strengthen the partnership between community colleges and Local Boards so as to facilitate coordination of job readiness training, job placement, and labor exchange services that benefit students completing CTE coursework employment into gainful employment by providing them with labor market relevant skills, work experience and income.
+One new opportunity for "earn and learn" experiences is the Paid Internship Program (PIP) available for youth and adults with ID/DD funded by regional centers.

 Consistent with WIOA Section 107, Local Boards will also provide business services to engage employers at the local level.
-In this respect Local Boards will be well positioned to help facilitate "earn and learn" partnerships, designed to get individuals with barriers to employment into gainful employment by providing them with labor market relevant skills, work experience and income.
-This will happen in various ways including the following:
+In this respect Local Boards will be well positioned to help facilitate "earn and learn" partnerships, designed to assist individuals with barriers to

+Additional ways in which this will happen include the following:

-- through partnerships with County Welfare Departments that are designed to coordinate and articulate subsidized employment programs with "Regional Sector Pathway" efforts - by working with DOR staff to help place individuals with intellectual and developmental disabilities into competitive integrated employment - by working with ETP to leverage state incumbent work training programs that lead to promotion of incumbent workers and the consequent opening-up of entry level positions
+- through partnerships with County Welfare Departments that are designed to coordinate and articulate subsidized employment programs with "Regional Sector Pathway" efforts; - by working with DOR staff to help place individuals with intellectual and developmental disabilities into competitive integrated employment; - by working with ETP to leverage state incumbent work training programs that lead to promotion of incumbent workers and the consequent opening-up of entry level positions.

-EDD-Workforce Services BranchField Staff (Title III) funded under the WPA are integrated into service delivery at the local level through their participation in AJCCs where they provide job search and placement assistance, conduct job search workshops, and provide access to job listings and information pertaining to labor markets.
+EDD-Workforce Services Branch Field Staff (Title III) funded under the WPA are integrated into service delivery at the local level through their participation in AJCCs where they provide job search and placement assistance, conduct job search workshops, and provide access to job listings and information pertaining to labor markets.
 Much of the work conducted by EDD-WSB field staff involves maintaining and facilitating registration in CalJOBSSM, the state's virtual labor exchange and online resource to help job seekers and employers search for jobs, build résumés, access career resources, and to find each other.
 WSB field staff also helps to coordinate Trade Adjustment Assistance and veterans' programs locally in the AJCCs and to provide EDD representation on Local Boards.